 6. Your in-home wireless network with a fat pipe Internet connection is an anomaly.
-Let’s not start whining that you can’t stream episodes of The Office.
+Let’s not start whining that you can’t stream movies.

 7. Your customer support is not a priority.
 OLPC created the G1G1 opportunity for a limited time with no plans to go into the business of shipping to and supporting individual American customers.
 If you want great tracking and toll-free support phone lines, call Amazon.
 It was clear from the G1G1 website that these computers came with NO TECH SUPPORT.
 I don’t want OLPC to waste their money hiring people to track packages, I would rather that money went to improve delivery to kids in the developing world.
 Of course you should get what you paid for.
 But look, if I pledge my local PBS station and get a coffee cup, I don’t expect perfect shipping and tracking either.
 You got your tax deduction and a cool invention.
 Enjoy them.